Kocc Barma Fall: In popular culture

 "If you want to kill a proud man, give him what he needs to live everyday.
 In the long run, you've made him a serf."

 Following that speech, the crowd refused to accept the food aid, to the dismay of the country's political elite and the Western delegation on the stage.

 David Murphy states that "Kocc Barma's words and acts have passed into Senegalese folklore to such an extent that proverbs are often introduced by the phrase 'Kocc Barma said', whether this is true or not".

+His tomb was rebuilt into a mauseoleum in 2007 by the Senegalese Ministry of Culture.